 All students in grades six through twelve meet with our college counselor minimally three times per academic school year.
 Students in grades nine and ten receive an additional eight hours of individualized college counseling time per school year while each eleventh and twelfth grade student is provided with an additional fifteen hours of one-on-one college counseling time per year.
 Additional counseling hours primarily focus upon college exploration, application assistance, internship opportunities, academic summer pursuits, standardized testing recommendations, and post high school plan execution.

 To further assist our eleventh and twelfth grade students and their families, two college nights are held annually at our school campus.
 These meeting focus upon college/university admissions and deliver detailed information about college entrance testing, the application process, letter of recommendation procedures, requesting official transcripts, and developing the personal statement essay.
-Both our junior and senior college night meetings are conducted by our college counselor and feature presentations from
+Both our junior and senior college night meetings are conducted by our college counselor and feature presentations from college representatives.

 To receive a high school diploma from Cal Coast Academy, all graduates must fulfill the following graduation requirements: